Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Analysis

 \subsection{Latent analysis}

-Figure~\ref{figure:analysis:latents} demonstrates how latent distribution evolves for different iterations and diffusion steps on Pokemon dataset.
-First, the histogram of the final latent vectors before decoding is shown in Figure~\ref{figure:analysis:latents}\ref{figure:analysis:histogram}.
-For a CFG of $1.0$, the latent distribution quickly evolves into a Gaussian-like shape, with its variance decreasing over iterations.
-This behavior aligns with previous work~\cite{bertrand2023stability,alemohammad2023self,dohmatob2024tale}, which theoretically predicted that the self-consuming loop would crop out the tails of the distribution, reducing output diversity until it collapses to a single mode.
-We believe that these narrowing distributions in the latent space lead to blurrier and more homogeneous outputs in the image space.
-The evolution of the latent distribution is completely opposite for $7.5$, creating longer tails and approaching a more uniform distribution over space.
-For a CFG scale of $2.5$, which has the best reusability among the three, the latent distribution is better preserved over iterations.
-ReDiFine better preserves the histogram from the first to the last iteration, achieving both first iteration fidelity and reusability.
+Figure~\ref{figure:analysis:histogram} illustrates how the distribution of latent values evolves across different iterations.
+The histograms show the final latent vectors before decoding into pixel space, comparing various CFG scales and ReDiFine.
+For a CFG of $1.0$, the latent distribution rapidly converges into a Gaussian-like shape, with its variance shrinking over iterations.
+This behavior is consistent with previous work~\citep{bertrand2023stability,alemohammad2023self,dohmatob2024tale}, which theoretically predicted that the self-consuming loop progressively trims the tails of the distribution, reducing output diversity until it collapses to a single mode.
+We hypothesize that this narrowing in the latent space leads to blurrier, more homogeneous outputs in pixel space.
+Conversely, at a CFG scale of $7.5$, the latent distribution develops longer tails and tends toward a more uniform spread across space.
+A CFG scale of $2.5$, which demonstrates the best reusability among the three, better preserves the latent distribution over iterations.
+ReDiFine further enhances this preservation, maintaining the histogram from the first to the last iteration, thus achieving both high fidelity in the first iteration and better reusability.